isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 psychiatric evidence in criminal proceedings even if their application is still being processed by the target appointment date, as they fall within Transitional Scenario 2.</p>
-<p><strong>For applications received after 28 February 2026</strong>, appointments
+<p><strong>For applications received after 28 February 2026</strong>, the
-will be made on a monthly basis, at the start of each month.</p>
+expected turnaround time is around 1 to 2 months, if the application is in order.
+Appointments will be made on a monthly basis, at the start of each month.</p>
 <h4><strong>What can a psychiatrist do if he is not a member of the Panel but has an upcoming court matter where he is scheduled to testify as an expert witness on a matter concerning psychiatry?</strong></h4>
 <p>The psychiatrist should first check if he falls within any of the Transitional
 Scenarios.
 If he is not, he should submit an application to the Selection